 If I am eligible for Medicare, can I still sign up on the Marketplace?

 No, you cannot sign up for new Marketplace coverage if you are eligible for Medicare.
 Most people age 65 and older are eligible for Medicare, which is health insurance program run by the federal government.
 If you are eligible for Medicare, even if you did not choose to enroll in Medicare, you would not be able to purchase Marketplace coverage.

 When using the Health Insurance Marketplace Calculator, if some members of your household are eligible for Medicare and others are not, you should enter your full household size (including those who are eligible for Medicare) in Question #5.
 For the following question (#6), please enter only those family members who are signing up for Marketplace coverage (do not enter adults who are eligible for Medicare in Question #6).

-If you are over the age of 65 but not yet eligible for Medicare due to immigration status, you may be eligible for Marketplace coverage.
+If you are over the age of 65 but not yet eligible for Medicare due to immigration status or your work history, you may be eligible for Marketplace coverage and subsidies.
 You can use the Health Insurance Marketplace Calculator by entering your age as 64.

 Does my age or health status affect how much I pay for health insurance?

 As a result of the ACA, insurance companies cannot deny you coverage or make you pay more for your health coverage based on your health.